dvanmosselbeen/dvm-docs/OS/GNU-Linux/kali/kali.md

 ## Introduction

-Kali is a distribution made for penetration and security testing.
+`Kali` is a distribution based on the [GNU/Linux Debian distribution](https://www.debian.org), but made for penetration and security testing.

-See also all the documentation related to Debian GNU/Linux as Kali is based  on this distribution.
+See also all the documentation related to [Debian GNU/Linux](../Debian/debian.md) as Kali is based on this distribution.
+Therefore, this document page will only contain specific information regarding `Kali`.

 ## Interesting tools

-Some are installed by default, other not, here is just a list of nice and interesting tools.
-Making an already installed and another not installed will be painful to maintain in the long run.
-So here's a mix up.

-* `steghide` - steganography hiding tool
+Here's a list of some programs that might be interesting to install on top of the base installation of `Kali`.
+Note that some apps, like the `sectlists` is very big; around `386MB` to download and whatever once extracted.
+Some other applications, like `fail2ban`, `htop`, `rlwrap`, `tmux`, `xclip`, `filezilla` etc. are in my opinion a must-have and should be available in a default install.

 ```
+fail2ban
 beef
 default-mysql-client
 dsniff